dfraser74/wp-amp-themes/readme.txt

 In summary, the goal is that the combination of limited technical functionality with a distribution system built around caching will lead to better performing pages, and increased audience development for publishers.

-The WordPress Accelerated Mobile Pages Themes plugin helps bloggers, publishers and other content creators to easily add AMP support to their WordPress websites.
-The WP AMP Themes plugin includes one FREE AMP theme (OBLIQ) which is customizable (colors, fonts, appearance) via the WordPress admin area.

 The OBLIQ AMP theme (available for FREE) comes with support for post details and includes a side menu with categories and pages.

 Some of the AMP components that we've used when building OBLIQ: